Angie55/UC-Milestone-Project-0ne/README.md

 **Main navigation**

 On a large screen the main navigation has a fairly common, predictable layout.
 The logo always goes the homepage when clicked and the main pages are clearly listed.
-The active page is bold so it is clear where you are and a growing line, hover effect make it feel interactive in a subtle way.
+The active page is bold so it is clear where you are and a growing line and hover effect makes it feel interactive in a subtle way.

 The drop down menu hover effect is kept simple so there is not too much going on with all the options.
 A shadow effect was added to make it stand out a little bit more on the white background.